Node0/Fileaccess/README.md

 Fileaccess.createFile(assetType="f", targetPath="/path/to/file.txt", fileContents="File contents")
 ```

 In the above example, `assetType` can be either `"f"` to create a file or `"d"` to create a directory.
 The `targetPath` parameter specifies the path where the file or directory will be created.
-The `fileContents` parameter is optional and can be used to specify the contents of the file.
+The `fileContents` parameter is optional & can be used to specify the contents of the file.

 Note: You do NOT need to first create the directory path for a file if the directory path doesn't exist (all you need are access permissions for the user python is running as).
 The full directory path will automatically be create for you simply by you providing a full file path.